Agnieszka-21/madlibs/README.md

 "I want to enjoy a quick, simple online game on my own."

 #### Acceptance Criteria
-It should be clear to the user that this is a game, and there should be a concise explanation regaridng how to play it (including how to provide required inputs).
+It should be clear to the user that this is a game, and there should be a concise explanation regarding how to play it (including how to provide required inputs).

 #### Implementation
 The user will be shown a "welcome screen" with a colorful game title, a how-to-play blurb, and the first required input to encourage quick and easy interaction.